BAMresearch/openbis-upload-helper/README.md

 uv pip install -e '.[dev,parsers]'
 ```

 **Note**: The parsers are loaded as entry points via the optional dependencies in the `pyproject.toml` of this repository.
+More info under Parsers and Dynamic Plugins.

 ### Configuration: settings.ini